ShawnDriscoll/Graphical-Dice-Roll-Results/README.rst

 Don't Have Python?
 ------------------

-The .EXE version can be run in Windows 11.
+The .EXE version can be run in Windows 11 or 10.

 .. |ss| raw:: html